Caiga Quien Caiga: Spain

 In 2010, TV channel Cuatro decided to pick up the format with a female trio of presenters.
 The host in this new period were Ana Milán, Silvia Abril and Tània Sarrias.
-The show was not renewed due to low ratings.
+Premiering in April 2010, the show was canceled in August due to low ratings.

+In January 2025, Telecinco revived the show once again, with a new trio of presenters made up of Santi Millán, Lorena Castell and Pablo González Batista.
+Pablo Carbonell rejoined the show as a reporter on the second episode of this run.
+However, this run was canceled in February due to low ratings, its last episode scheduled to air on 2 March.

 Italy

 The Italian version is called Le Iene, which is the Italian title of Tarantino's movie Reservoir Dogs.
 It started in 1996, currently transmitting on Italia 1.

 France

 There has been an edition of CQC as "Les Hyènes" in France, transmitting on France 2.

 Israel

 The Israeli edition of CQC aired in 2001, but was cancelled after one season for low ratings.
 The lack of success is attributed to the heavy competition by other satirical shows already established.

 Brazil

 The Brazilian edition of CQC is called Custe o Que Custar ("Whatever it Takes") and is aired on Rede Bandeirantes (Band) on Monday nights (10:15 PM, Brazilian time) and repeated on Saturdays (12:00 AM, same time zone) from March 17, 2008 to December 28, 2015.
 The show is hosted by Marcelo Tas, Marco Luque and Oscar Filho (nicknamed the Pequeno Pônei (Little Pony) of the team, due to his short stature), and its journalist crew is also comprised by Felipe Andreoli, Rafael Cortez, Monica Iozzi (who won the contest Quem quer ser o 8º integrante do CQC? - "Who Wants To Be The 8th Member Of CQC?"), joined by Maurício Meirelles in late 2011 and Ronald Rios in 2012.

-Meirelles and Rios entered the show as replacements to former co-host Rafinha Bastos (who took a leave from the show after making an inappropriate joke about singer Wanessa's pregnancy, being subsequently dismissed by Band following revile from the media; he would go on to present the short-lived Brazilian version of Saturday Night Live on RedeTV!, as well as his own show on cable channel FX) and Danilo Gentili (formerly known as "the unexperienced reporter"), who left to star on his own project in Band, the talk show Agora é Tarde ("Now It's Too Late"), which in its last year (2014) was helmed by Bastos while Gentili left for SBT, where he presents another talk show in the same mold, The Noite com Danilo Gentili, which is airing to this day.
+Meirelles and Rios entered the show as replacements to former co-host Rafinha Bastos (who took a leave from the show after making an inappropriate joke about singer Wanessa's pregnancy, being subsequently dismissed by Band following revile from the media; he would go on to present the short-lived Brazilian version of Saturday Night Live on RedeTV!, as well as his own show on cable channel FX) and Danilo Gentili (formerly known as "the unexperienced reporter"), who left to star on his own project in Band, the talk show Agora é Tarde ("Now It's Too Late"), which in its last year (2014) was helmed by Bastos while Gentili left for SBT, where he presents another talk show in the same mold, The Noite com Danilo Gentili, which is still airing as of October 2024.
 In later years, as the reporters became bigger media figures and got scoped out by other networks, the show's turnover rate increased, with actor Dan Stulbach replacing Marcelo Tas in the show's final year.